MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/text.md

 ![Screenshot of the text editor in the Create HTML content action.](media/text/html-action-text-editor.png)

-The <head> and <body> elements aren't needed in the text editor for the HTML content to be rendered.
+The &lt;head&gt; and &lt;body&gt; elements aren't needed in the text editor for the HTML content to be rendered.

 ### Variables produced